Image

 1. The hedonic treadmill: The hedonic treadmill theory suggests that people tend to adapt to their circumstances, including their level of happiness, over time.
 This means that even if someone experiences a significant increase in happiness, they will eventually adapt to it and their happiness level will return to its original state.

 2. The Easterlin paradox: The Easterlin paradox, also known as the “Easterlin effect,” suggests that while economic growth can lead to increases in happiness, the relationship between economic growth and happiness is nonlinear.
-In other words, the relationship between the two is not straightforward.
-And additional economic growth may not lead to proportionate increases in happiness.
+In other words, the relationship between the two is not straightforward, and additional economic growth may not lead to proportionate increases in happiness.

 3. The happiness set point: The happiness set point theory suggests that people have a genetic set point for happiness that is relatively stable across their lifetime.
 This means that even if someone experiences a significant change in their life, such as a major event or a change in their social status, their happiness level will likely return to its original set point over time.